JPaoloMaloles/Tftraitors-frontend/README.md

 </ul>

 <h1> Setup</h1>
-These instructions accounts for setting up both the frontend and backend repositories.
+These instructions accounts for setting up both the frontend and backend repositories.<div></div>
-<h3>Acquiring and Implementing A Riot API Key</h3>
-Use of TFTraitors currently requires a riot api key as an environment variable.
+Use of TFTraitors currently requires a Riot API Key as an environment variable.
+<p></p>
+<h3>Acquiring and Implementing Riot API Keys</h3>
 The following is how to do so using the zsh shell.

-If you do not have a Riot API Key:
 <ol>
 <li> Head to the <a href="https://developer.riotgames.com">Riot Games Dev Site</a>. </li>
 <li> Log in to an account.
 You will be redirected to a page where you can generate an API key.</li>